jkellok/Tiny-ML-Trials/Maixduino/README.md

 The camera on the board is GC0328.
 You may need to download Maixduino_GC0328 library: 	https://github.com/fukuen/Maixduino_GC0328

 If you have error with the lcd screen (like in display.ino example code in Arduino) you can remove Adafruit_GFX library from Arduino/libraries folder.

+Maixduino SD pin is 29.

+Maixduino chip has 6MiB memory, firmware can use up to 2MiB, minimal uses less.
+Model should be small.
+When running MaixPy (minimum version), a model of about 4MB can be loaded.
+If you don’t use the camera and LCD, you can load up to 5MiB of models.
+When running MaixPy (full version), it can load a model of about 2MiB.

+If you want to train a model or download one from [Maixhub](https://maixhub.com), you need Maixduino machine code, you can find instructions there.

 ## Code
 ### BlinkExample